-SFDA regulations for livestock and poultry meat products require that health certificates accompany shipments of livestock and poultry meat, and the certificates must clearly indicate that animals slaughtered have not been fed animal protein.
-In order for the U.S. Food Safety and Inspection Service (FSIS) to issue the required animal protein free certification, U.S. exporters of beef, poultry and related products to the Kingdom must come from slaughter facilities that participate in the Agricultural Marketing Service's (AMS) Export Verification (EV) Programs: the USDA Bovine Export Verification Program for beef or the Animal Protein Free Verification Program for poultry (APFV).
+SFDA's regulations for livestock and poultry meat products exports to Saudi Arabia require that health certificates accompany shipments must clearly indicate that slaughtered animals were never fed animal protein.
+In order for the U.S. Food Safety and Inspection Service (FSIS) to issue the required animal protein free certification, U.S. exports of beef and related products to the Kingdom must come from slaughter facilities that participate in the USDA Export Verification (EV) Program - Specified Product Requirements for Bovine - Saudi Arabia (link here).
+For poultry, product must originate from slaughter facilities that participate in the AMS EV program and are included in the Official Listing of Eligible Suppliers for the USDA Animal Protein Free Verification Program for Poultry.
+Additional certification requirement for poultry meat exports is discussed below.